-In network: 30% coinsurance after deductible per admission, except for transplants.
-Out of network: Not covered.
+In network: 50% coinsurance after deductible per admission, except for transplants.

 Outpatient Surgery

 Surgical services at a DHMP network hospital, outpatient surgical facility, or a physician's office are covered, including the services of a surgical assistant and anesthesiologist.
 Services may require prior authorization by DHMP.